DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 EAP (Extensible Authentication Protocol)

 - EAP is an authentication FRAMEWORK
-- It defines a standard SET of authentication FUNCTIONS that are used by the various *EAP methods*
+- It defines a standard SET of authentication functions that are used by the various *EAP methods*
 - We will look at four EAP methods:
     - LEAP
     - EAP-FAST
     - PEAP
     - EAP-TLS
-- EAP is integrated with **802.1X** which provides *PORT-BASED network access CONTROL*
+- EAP is integrated with **802.1X** which provides *port-based network access control*

 **802.1X** is used to limit network access for clients connected to a LAN or WLAN until they authenticate